Reed-Compbio-Classes/bio131-S24-syllabus/doc/policies.md

 Please note, though, that if you routinely submit partial work by the deadline you will end up having to complete those past-due assignments at the same time as you complete the upcoming assignments.
 This might be very challenging, especially if you are working on multiple programming assignments at the same time.
 The last two weeks are _not_ enough time to complete all of the common assignments.
 If you are feeling overwhelmed, come talk to me to strategize a plan for successfully completing the common assignments.

 ### The Main Takeaway: Assignment deadlines are intentional, and you should submit your work by the deadline.
 You will be able to resubmit any of the work, but the class is not designed so you can submit _all_ the work at the very end of the semester.

+### Also, all work must be submitted by the last day of finals: Thursday, May 9th at 5pm

 ## Collaboration Policy